Transcript from Focus Group Discussion

 [Lots of murmuring] No, it's not the famous one... [all laugh].

 Douglas Mamale 4:03

 Ok, you know, based on the many I've seen, that one was the most honest.
 The most honest.
-Yes. (inaudible).
-Because I've participated in many others and you even don't know where the figures are or how the data looks like and all that.
+Yes. [inaudible].
+Because I've participated in many others and you even don't know what the figures are or how the data looks like and all that.
 And you don't even know the value of all of this.
-So sometimes, if somebody calls and tells you they also want to talk to you... unaelewa (Swahili: you understand?) you are like, ok, another one? [all murmur in agreement, laugh].
+So sometimes if somebody calls and tells you they also want to talk to you [inaudible] you are like, ok, another one? [all murmur in agreement, laugh].

 Angela Okune 5:53

-Has anybody ever come back to you with the results? or how did you find your photo?
+Has anybody ever come back to you with the results or how did you find?
+How did you find your photo?
 How did you find your name?